 Category: ISO-25010/Reliability/Fault Tolerance

-Statement: Unexpected Behaviour MUST be handled to not affect concurrent or subsequent user operations, while recording information valuable for later analysis.
+Statement: Unexpected Behaviour must be handled to not affect concurrent or subsequent user operations, while recording information valuable for later analysis.

 Rationale: No system exception is left to propagate disrupting other users and/or require an intervention activity to return to normal operation for all users.

-Details: Upon any unexpected exception, the solution’s system(s) must develop handle the error.
+Details: For any unexpected exception, the solution’s system(s) must develop handle the error.
 Specifically make entries in the temporary diagnostics trace logs, make permanent error log entries, and provide understandable and usable error messages to the end user.

 Prompts: Does the system capture all unexpected errors?
 Is the occurrence traced?
 Is the occurrence permanently logged?
 Are error messages and instructions provided to the user?
 Are they understandable and/or actionable by non-technical users?